AleksanderGondek/pipwatch/docs/required-data.md

 }
 ```

 Upstream_url is required for working in github-flow.
-Should point to original repository (not clone.).
+Should point to original repository (not clone).